vincedgy/fastapi-async-with-postgresql/README.md

 - [colorama](https://pypi.org/project/colorama/)

-Obviously you'll need a postgresql database.
+Obviously you'll need a postgresql database, but we will have some help with docker.

 We'll be using [locust](https://locust.io) for performance/load testing.